 In- house Endoscopy

 Iso & Sevo anesthesia, blood pressure monitor and pulse oximeter

-The Managing DVM is responsible for providing medical leadership for the hospital, managing associate veterinarians and assuring regulatory compliance relating to the practice of veterinary medicine.
-The Managing DVM is also responsible for creating an environment of teamwork in which quality medicine is delivered.
+The Managing DVM is responsible for creating an environment of teamwork in which quality medicine is delivered.

 In partnership with the Hospital Manager, the Managing DVM is responsible for the financial performance of the hospital, preparing operating and capital budgets, and meeting budget expectations.
 In addition, the Hospital Manager and Managing DVM are responsible for directing staff and the overall management of the practice, under the direction of NVA Divisional Leadership.

 Growing the Practice